Q) Why do I need a contract?

 Q) How do I view the supplier’s copy of the purchase order?

-Enter the PO# and click GO.
-Then click on the PO#.
-You will see a screen that has tabs beginning with Status, click on the Revisions tab.
-Then Click on the Fax PO option.
+Enter the PO number and click the search icon/magnifying glass.
+Then click on the PO number.
+There are two options to see the supplier version of the PO.
+First, you will see a screen that has tabs beginning with Status, click on the Revisions tab.
+Then selecton the HTML Body Email PO option.
+Secondly, you can click on the document dropdown menu to the right of the document number and select the Print Fax Version option.
 This will display the purchase order.

 Q) How do I request a change to a purchase order (Revision)?

 A) Review the Purchase Order Amendments/Revisions job aid.